 The technology comes in two types—virtual and augmented reality.
-The former is an all-immersive experience, in which a buyer experiences a virtual world that’s viewable through goggles.
+The former is an all-immersive experience, in which you’d experience a virtual world that’s viewable through goggles.
 This solution works fine if you’re at home or viewing a tour alone from a remote location.
-The latter lets a buyer experience the virtual tour while also interacting with a real estate agent who’s right there.
-By using a smart phone or tablet, a buyer can view a virtual world that’s laid atop the actual, physical world.
+The latter lets you experience the virtual tour while also interacting with a real estate agent who’s right there.

 In addition, the tours are often available via a mobile device, which can be more immersive when used with a specially-designed headset.
 Without the headset, the tour will appear as augmented—instead of as virtual-reality.

 “Everyone is looking remotely, now,” says Michael Kelczewski, a real estate agent with Brandywine Fine Properties Sotheby’s International Realty who sells homes in Delaware and Pennsylvania.
-“It could be snowing, raining, 2 a.m. on a Saturday,” and, with virtual reality, a buyer can still “see a home in its best light.”
+“It could be snowing, raining, 2 a.m. on a Saturday,” and, with virtual realty, a buyer can still “see a home in its best light.”
 In other words, you don’t have to search from a distant city to reap the rewards of house shopping from home.
-That’s why Kelczewski expects virtual reality tours will explode in popularity and will “be crucial for marketing properties in the near future.”

-Will Virtual Reality Replace the Real Estate Agent?
+Will Virtual Real Estate Replace the Real Estate Agent?

-No matter how exciting the new technology is, though, it’s really just one more tool in the seller’s toolbox.
+No matter how exciting virtual touring is, though, it’s really just one more tool in the seller’s toolbox.
 “I’m a big believer in checking every box when you sell your home,” says Sissy Lappin, co-founder of the For-Sale-By-Owner site ListingDoor.com.
 Virtual reality tours won’t replace traditional tried-and-true sales tools like still photos or custom printed brochures, she adds.

 “We still do custom yard signs,” explains Lappin.
 “Some people might think they are a thing of the past, but probably 15 percent of people visit an open house because they drove by and saw a yard sign.”